enkore/i3pystatus/README.md

 ## Configuration

-You can keep your config file at various places, i3pystatus will look for it in these places:

-    ~/.i3pystatus.py
-    ~/.i3/i3pystatus.py
-    ~/.config/i3pystatus.py
-    $XDG_CONFIG_HOME/i3pystatus.py
-    /etc/i3pystatus.py
-    /etc/xdg/i3pystatus.py
-    $XDG_CONFIG_DIRS/i3pystatus.py

-The config file is just a normal Python module that is executed if you execute i3pystatus (it is placed inside the i3pystatus package).
+The config file is just a normal Python script.

-You can also execute your config file instead of i3pystatus, but you need to use an absolute import (`from i3pystatus import Status`) and cannot name it i3pystatus.py.
-This is very handy for using different status lines for different outputs.

 A simple configuration file could look like this (note the additional dependencies from network, wireless and pulseaudio in this example):